ncbi/packit/README.rst

 - **auto-license** - fill out license information

-- **auto-pup8** - produce style-check reports
+- **auto-pep8** - produce style-check reports

-- **auto-docs** - docs generation
+- **auto-docs** - API docs generation

 - **auto-coverage** (?) - produce coverage reports while running tests

-If you don't see desired facilities or how cool features in mind feel free to contact us and tell about your ideas.
+If you don't see desired facilities or have cool features in mind feel free to contact us and tell about your ideas.

 Usage